apache/arrow-rs/README.md

 as the `parquet` and `parquet-derive` crates.

-Starting June 2024, we plan to release new major versions with potentially breaking API changes once a quarter, and release incremental minor versions in the intervening months.
+Starting June 2024, we plan to release new major versions with potentially breaking API changes at most once a quarter, and release incremental minor versions in the intervening months.
 See [this ticket] for more details.

 For example: